ZacharyCJLeger/PGABLE/README.md

 ## Introduction

 PGABLE is a Matlab toolkit for teaching and learning about geometric algebra.
 It is the successor of GABLE.
+Most of the core code was written by Zachary Leger (zcjleger@uwaterloo.ca).
+The tutorial was largely written by Stephen Mann (smann@uwaterloo.ca).

 ## Installation